isomerpages/moe-cjc-openhouse/_mathematics-and-science/Science/Biology.md

 Team of CJC Biology students participated in the Lee Kong Chian School of Medicine Anatomy Challenge 2023.
 Organised by the Lee Kong Chian School of Medicine (LKCMedicine), a partnership between Nanyang Technological University, Singapore and Imperial College London, the annual LKCMedicine Anatomy Challenge is an anatomy-themed quiz.&nbsp;&nbsp;

-Open to&nbsp;junior college students (Year 1 and 2), polytechnic students (all Grades), and international high school students (Grade 11-12 or equivalent), this anatomy competition puts students’ knowledge of the human body to the test through an individual quiz and inter-school team round.
+Open to&nbsp;junior college students (Year 1 and 2), polytechnic students (all Grades), and international high school students (Grade 11-12 or equivalent), this anatomy competition puts students’ knowledge of the human body to the test through an individual quiz and inter-school team round.<br><br>
 ![Medicine Anatomy Challenge](/images/Science/Medicine_Anatomy_Challenge.jpeg)

 #### **NUS STEP Brain Camp**